david-carey/david-carey.github.io/_pages/resources.md

 * A systematic review of sport-related packages within the R CRAN repository - <https://journals.sagepub.com/doi/10.1177/17479541221136238?s=03>
 * Replication concerns in sports and exercise science: a narrative review of selected methodological issues in the field - <https://royalsocietypublishing.org/doi/10.1098/rsos.220946?s=03>
 * Sports Metaresearch: An Emerging Discipline of Sport Science and Medicine - <https://link.springer.com/article/10.1007/s40279-025-02181-x>
+* Up Front and Open?
+Shrouded in Secrecy?
+Or Somewhere in Between?
+A Meta-Research Systematic Review of Open Science Practices in Sport Medicine Research - <https://www.jospt.org/doi/abs/10.2519/jospt.2023.12016>
+* Black Box Prediction Methods in Sports Medicine Deserve a Red Card for Reckless Practice: A Change of Tactics is Needed to Advance Athlete Care - <https://link.springer.com/article/10.1007/s40279-022-01655-6>
+* Improving Clinical Prognostic Model Methodology: Letter to the Editor - <https://journals.sagepub.com/doi/full/10.1177/03635465211005721>

 ### Exploratory research